Glossary & Terminology

 Grading (ABC Classification)

-A method of categorizing products based on their revenue contribution to your business.
+A method of categorising products based on their revenue contribution to your business.

 Three grades: